PietYsabie/Neural-Network-ML-on-Uncle-fundamental-stock-datafeed/README.md

 # Neural-Network-ML-on-Uncle-fundamental-stock-datafeed
-Neural Network ML to predict portfolio performance based on Uncle fundamental stock datafeed The objective is to let the neural network predict the future stock price
+Neural Network ML to predict portfolio performance based on Uncle fundamental stock datafeed.

+The objective is to let the neural network predict the future stock price.

 Read a dataset with fundamentals on stocks: one row is one stock at a given moment in time The data looks like this: